Gem Profile- Tiger Eye

 Dale Armstrong's Gem Profile- Tiger Eye - , General Education, , Tiger eye bead bracelet

-Wire wrapped Tiger Eye necklace and ring by Donna Geurin: Donna says, "My husband had had a necklace and clip earrings made for me 40 years ago and I had not worn them.
-When I started wire work (just before gold soared way up), I asked my teacher if we could reset these stones and you can see what resulted."
+Wire-wrapped tiger eye necklace and ring by Donna Geurin.
+Donna says, "My husband had made a necklace and clip earrings for me 40 years ago, which I hadn't worn.
+When I started wire work, I asked my teacher to help reset these stones, and you can see what resulted."

 Dale Armstrong's Gem Profile- Tiger Eye - , General Education, , Wire wrapped tiger eye necklace